dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/project-proposal.md

 This will be a short document outlining your plans for the project.

 Your project proposal describes the concept and core components of your project.
 This is not contractual, and we'll remain agile as we work.
 However, it is helpful to get all your thoughts down and to choose a direction.
-Remember, testable MVP 6 weeks from now!
+Remember, testable MVP of your core features by the end of the term is our goal!

 You should craft this together as a team, preferably during an in person meeting.